PART 10 - ACKNOWLEDGMENT OF SERVICE

 Contents of this Part

-(1) This Part deals with the procedure for filing an acknowledgment of service.
+(1) This Part deals with the filing of an acknowledgment of service.

 (2) Where the claimant uses the procedure set out in Part 8 (alternative procedure for claims) this Part applies subject to the modifications set out in rule 8.3.

-(3) A defendant may file an acknowledgment of service if –
+(3) A defendant must file an acknowledgment of service if—

-(a) he is unable to file a defence within the period specified in rule 15.4; or
+(a) they are unable to file a defence within the period specified in rule 15.4; or

-(b) he wishes to dispute the court’s jurisdiction.
+(b) they wish to dispute the court’s jurisdiction.

 (a) a defendant fails to file an acknowledgment of service within the period specified in rule 10.3; and

-(b) in any other case, 14 days after service of the claim form.
+(b) 14 days after service of the claim form in any other case.

 (a) rule 6.35 (which specifies how the period for filing an acknowledgment of service is calculated where the claim form is served out of the jurisdiction under rule 6.32 or 6.33);